paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.apache.commons:commons-lang3  3.5
- - a level        5 dependency among 2 (possibly transitive) uses

-2017-11-04 18:16  3.7
+   - a level 5 dependencies among 2 (possibly transitive) uses 2017-11-04 18:16  3.7
 2017-06-09 09:41  3.6
 2016-10-13 19:53  3.5 ***

 ========================================================================
 Presently in use: org.apache.commons:commons-math3  3.4.1
- - a level        3 dependency among 1 (possibly transitive) uses

-2016-03-17 17:35  3.6.1
+   - a level 3 dependencies among 1 (possibly transitive) uses 2016-03-17 17:35  3.6.1
 2016-01-02 19:37  3.6
 2015-04-14 12:39  3.5